samvanderzwan/WarmingUpDocumentation/workflows/toporouting/index.rst

 1) How to find the optimal pipe routing (and sizing) of the network?

-This tutorial builds upon the preceding tutorial topic ‘I want to simulate an existing network’, see :ref:`Existing`
-To achieve these results the following packages are used:
+This tutorial builds upon the preceding tutorial topic :ref:`Existing` To achieve these results the following packages are used:

 +------------+---------------------------------------------------------------------------------+